hmorchid/ada-project-analytixxperts2023/index.md

 ---
 layout: page
-title: The Influence of Diversity on Role Dynamics and Film Performance
+title: Diversity in Cinema
-subtitle: ADD SUBTITLE
+subtitle: The Influence of Diversity on Role Dynamics and Film Performance
 use-site-title: true
 ---